s2-clee/BIO312/README.md

-# `#0969DA` BIO312- Extra Credit
+# BIO312- Extra Credit

 ## _This is a complilation of all the commands I used to do my analysis of NP_008999.2 aka DNA meiotic recombinase 1 (DMC1)_

 ### Finding homologs with BLAST KEY ; "Lab 3"
-_the main goal of this lab is to find and align gene family homologs using NP_008999.2_ to make a new directory in lab03-s2-clee:
+_the purpose of this lab is to find and align gene family homologs using NP_008999.2_ to make a new directory in lab03-s2-clee:
 ```
 cd labs/lab03-s2-clee/